Robydoidao2006/ClickyGame/README.md

 ## Future Improvements
- 1)Add a real reset button
+ - Add a real reset button
- - Ass of right now, the button reshesh the page.
+ #Ass of right now, the button reshesh the page.
- 2)Add winning and losing conditions.
+ - Add winning and losing conditions.
- - When you get all 12 images, a pop-up message should come up saying that you won or lose.
+ # When you get all 12 images, a pop-up message should come up saying that you won or lose.
  3)Maybe some music ??